aderaaij/notes-on-the-beginner-s-guide-to-reactjs/styling-react-components.md

 - The `style` property is wrapped in two sets of curly braces, one to interpolate JavaScript and the second to define the object.
 - The CSS property key is camelCased so we don't have to escape `-`.
 The regular CSS property key would be `padding-left`.
 - We haven't added a unit to our value.
-When no unit is added, `px` will be asumed.
+When no unit is added, `px` will be assumed.
 - I also went ahead and added a `className`. [`className` is used instead of `class` for several reasons](https://goo.gl/JwQzsY)

 One of the nice things about having `style` as an `object` is the possibility to include your styling in the `props` object.